 - a.
 An explosive weapon

 - b.
 A machine gun;

-- c. short-barrel firearm
+- c. short-barrel firearm d

-- d Knuckles;
+Knuckles:

 - e.
 Armor-piercing ammunition;

 - f.
 A chemical dispensing device;

 - g.
 A zip gun; or

 - h.
-A tire deflation device
+A tire deflation device; or

 - i.
-An improvised explosive device; or
+An improvised explosive device

-- 1. A firearm silencer, unless classified as a curio or relic by the U. S. Department of Justice or the actor otherwise possesses, manufactures, transports, repairs, or sells the firearm silencer in compliance with federal law,

 Possession means to have an item on one's person or in one's personal property, including but not limited to clothing, purse, or backpack; a private vehicle used for transportation to or from school or school-related activities, including but not limited to an automobile, truck, motorcycle, or bicycle; or any other school property used by the student, including but not limited to a locker or desk.